Understanding Your Health Insurance Deductible and Out-of-Pocket Costs

 The health insurance deductible is the amount of money you agree to pay before your health insurance policy begins to pay.
 In a way, the health plan deductible is very much like the amount of money you agree to self-insure before you start to claim on your covered medical expenses.

-The term non-comprehensive deductible isn't as commonly used when talking about health insurance policies in layman terms, but it is a very common condition in many policies and can have many advantages.
+The term non-comprehensive deductible is a very common condition in many policies and can have many advantages.
 The non-comprehensive deductible can be defined as a deductible that only applies to specified coverages or medical expenses in a health insurance policy,

 For example, some coverages may have a deductible, others may not and some medical expenses may require the deductible paid before starting to pay benefits.
-Essentially it means some of your coverages will have a deductible and some will have no deductible, as in the example of the eye exam we explain below.
+Essentially, it means some of your coverages will have a deductible and some will have no deductible, as in the example of the eye exam explained below.